Matterhorn Bobsleds: The attraction

 For many years, a basketball half-court existed inside the structure above the coaster, near the top of the mountain, where the mountain climbers could play between climbs.
 As internal access to the mountain was locked for safety reasons, the court was accessible only to the climbers.
 The court was relocated slightly during the installation of the Tinkerbell flight equipment prior to the 50th-anniversary celebration; the hoop and playing area remain intact.
 There is a cast member break room inside the mountain at the base.
 The court is said by many cast members and the mountain's climbers to remain in existence today.
 At the end of the attraction, guests hear the now-famous "Remain seated please; Permanecer sentados por favor" safety announcement; it is one of many recordings by the former "Voice of Disneyland," Jack Wagner.
-The recording was changed in 2005 to say "Remain seated with your seat belt fastened; Permanecer sentados por favor."
+The recording was changed in 2005 to say "Please remain seated with your seat belt fastened; Permanecer sentados por favor."
 The changed English dialogue is still in the voice of Jack Wagner, as it was borrowed from the attraction's breakdown announcement.
 This recording also introduces the Tomorrowland segment of the "Remember...
 Dreams Come True" fireworks show.
 The safety announcement was featured in the title track of the 1995 No Doubt album Tragic Kingdom, and the line was spoken by Barbie in the film Toy Story 2.
+In 2025, the original exit announcement was added back commemorating the park's 70th anniversary.
 The ride's safety message is "For your safety, remain seated with your seat belts fastened, keeping your hands, arms, feet, and legs inside the bobsled.
 And be sure to watch your children.
 Auf Wiedersehen!"
 Another variant goes, "For your safety, remain seated with your seat belt fastened, keeping your hands, arms, feet, and legs inside the bobsled.
 And please, watch your kids.
 Thank you!"

+Queue

+Guests enter an Alpine themed area at the base of the mountain decorated with flags of the Swiss Cantons, and trees.
+A large footprint cast of an unknown animal taken in 1978 sits on a post in front of the line.
+Guests are ushered into a bullpen shaped station where riders are either sent on the Tomorrowland, or Fantasyland track with Swiss polka music playing in the background.